Did Grover Norquist give House Republicans permission to raise taxes?

 “The pledge is not to me.
 The pledge is to the voters of a given district or state.
 If a politician breaks the pledge do you honestly believe they will go home and say ‘Don’t be mad; Grover said it was OK?’ ”

-This article appears in the July 22, 2011, edition of National Journal Daily.
+This article appears in the July 22, 2011 edition of NJ Daily.